securekey/fabric-next/docs/source/msp.rst

    CA's certificate
 3. (optional) a folder ``intermediatecerts`` to include PEM files each corresponding to an intermediate CA's certificate
-4. (optional) a file ``config.yaml`` to include information on the considered OUs; the latter are defined as pairs of ``<Certificate, OrganizationalUnitIdentifier>`` entries of a yaml array called ``OrganizationalUnitIdentifiers``, where ``Certificate`` represents the relative path to the certificate of the certificate authority (root or intermediate) that should be considered for certifying members of this organizational unit (e.g. ./cacerts/cacert.pem), and ``OrganizationalUnitIdentifier`` represents the actual string as expected to appear in X.509 certificate OU-field (e.g. "COP")
+4. (optional) a file ``config.yaml`` to configure the supported Organizational Units and identity classifications (see respective sections below).
 5. (optional) a folder ``crls`` to include the considered CRLs
 6. a folder ``keystore`` to include a PEM file with the node's signing key;
    we emphasise that currently RSA keys are not supported